 Japanese authorities began evacuating civilians from within 3 km of the plant on 11 March, the first day.
 This evacuation radius was extended to 10 km and then to 20 km on 12 March; this evacuation was completed on 16 March and included about 70,000 people.
 Residents to a distance of 30 km were asked on 15 March to voluntarily evacuate or to stay indoors.
 Radiation levels in local food and in Fukushima tap water reportly exceeded regulatory limits on 19 March, and Japanese authorities placed various food restrictions over the following days (these radiation levels are far below levels for acute radiation injury, and the restrictions appear adequate with regard to chronic radiation risk).
 Drinking water restrictions were generally lifted by 2 April.
 On 25 March authorities reported that 66 children from near Fukushima were examined for possible thyroid exposure, but no significant exposure was identified.
 Similar results were reported for 1,083 children screened 26-30 March.
 Through 31 March authorities had screened 114,488 evacuees for radioactivity; detectable radioactivity was found on 102 people but limited to their clothing in all cases.

-Radiation releases into discharge water on site were reported on 22 March, and contamination of plutonium in soil on site was reported 28 March.
+Radiation releases into discharge water on site were reported on 22 March, and plutonium contamination of soil on site was reported 28 March.
 On 2 April the plant operator determined that contaminated water was leaking from the unit 2 turbine building into the ocean.
 Several efforts to stop this leak were implemented without success.
-On 4 April Japanese authorities gave the operator permission to discharge low-level contaminated water into the ocean to empty tanks to store the high-level contaminated water from unit 2.
+On 4 April Japanese authorities gave the operator permission to discharge low-level contaminated water into the ocean to empty tanks for storage of high-level contaminated water from unit 2.

 Japanese authorities estimated that about 10 megacuries of radioactive iodine and cesium had been released through 12 April, with most of this release in the first week or so.